ewujs/global-commerce-drop-in-library/README.md

 # DRGCDropin
 DRGCDropin is a JavaScript library for utilizing Drop-in to complete a payment on a GC hosted site.
-You don't need to take care of grabbing the payment session and get its identifier to instantiate Drop-in or attaching the source to the cart by using Commerce API.
+You don't need to take care of grabbing the payment session identifier to instantiate Drop-in or attaching the source by using Commerce API.
 You can simply use the library's function to create Drop-in and place it on the page.

 ## Usage
 #### Step 1: Include DigitalRiver.js on your page